Site icon Vern Bender

 1. Steady plate tectonics with the right kind of geological interior

-2. Right amount of water in crust
+2. The right amount of water in the crust

-3. Large moon with right rotation period
+3. Large moon with a right rotation period

 4. Proper concentration of sulfur